1. What styles does Tim Quinn teach, and what is his professional experience?

 Upon graduating high school, I went on to study music at numerous music universities.
 I chose to major in jazz and classical guitar, as they did not offer a degree in “rock” guitar.
 Upon graduating from UNT with a B.M. in Jazz Performance, I went on to perform in almost every type of band…rock, blues, jazz, pop, funk, country and more.
 My personal credo became…”I want to be able to play ANY style of guitar, and do each style well”.
 I have accomplished that with almost 3,000 professional gigs.

-Jazz music remains the style of guitar that is most interesting to me at this stage in my career, although I think I am returning to my roots with a new rock band which will cover songs by Govt.
-Mule, Leslie West, Steve Morse and the like.
+While I play and teach all styles, jazz music remains the style of guitar that is most interesting to me at this stage in my career, and I currently perform solo jazz guitar gigs (mostly corporate events).
+However, I think I will soon be returning to my roots with a new Rock/Motown/Soul band which will cover a very diverse range of songs by Govt.
+Mule, Steve Morse, Cee Lo Green, The Temptations, Daryl Hall... a strange combination, perhaps.
+We'll see what happens by Summer 2018.
 Larry Carlton was a big inspiration for me in my youth.
 He was the consummate studio musician who could play any style on the spot, and do multiple studio sessions in one day.
-I wanted to be like him.
-Able to walk into a studio, any situation, and lay it down.
-Tommy Tedesco was also a huge inspiration of mine.
-I knew Tommy, and attended several of his clinics in Boston.
-What a great musician he was.
+As a kid, I wanted to be like him, to be able to walk into a studio, any situation, and lay it down.

 2. Why should I study with Tim Quinn?

-I am a scholar of music in general, as well as all styles of guitar playing.
-I am highly skilled at playing and teaching many styles of guitar playing: electric blues, acoustic blues, slide guitar, jazz improvisation and comping, classic rock, modern fusion shred, hot country pickin’, acoustic fingerstyle, classical and more.
-I can play damn near any style on a virtuosic level.
-Just not Flamenco.
-That is my one exception.
-I cannot play Flamenco.
-Everything else, I can do the job in a performance setting.
+I am a scholar of music in general, and I am highly skilled at playing and teaching many styles of guitar playing: electric blues, acoustic blues, slide guitar, jazz improvisation and comping, classic rock, modern fusion shred, hot country pickin’, acoustic fingerstyle, classical and more.
+I can play almost any style with a highl level of proficiency.

-One of my greatest gifts is being born with and having cultivated a very academic approach to my own learning and teaching.
+One of my greatest assets is being born with and having cultivated a very academic approach to my own learning and teaching.
 I am very attentive to the needs of each individual student.
-My creative palette is immense.
+My creative teaching palette is immense.
 Yet, I am a very methodical teacher.
-I was offered a guitar teaching position at SDSU, but I turned it down because the pay was very low.
-As the author of four books with Mel Bay Publications, Inc., I do not need to fit into any institution.
+I was offered a guitar teaching position at SDSU while I was pursuing my M.M in jazz there (alas, I did not complete my master's degree, as life got in the way).
+However, the year I spent at SDSU was very transformative for me.
 I am my own teaching institution.
-I am simply a lifelong, career guitarist and teacher.
 I care very deeply about each student.
 In my teaching history, I have worked with many students of all different skill levels.

-Do know, that after studying music at University of Denver, Berklee College of Music, University of North Texas, and San Diego State University, that my knowledge of music and teaching is very comprehensive.
+After having studied music at University of Denver, Berklee College of Music, University of North Texas, and San Diego State University, after performing almost 3,000 gigs, and with 30 years of teaching experience, my understanding of learning and teaching the guitar is highly developed.
 I have studied the great masters of music, going back to the 10th century.
-I have studied the development of composition and the the origins of music at an academic level, including contrapuntal music, Bach, Beethoven, Schubert, Schoenberg, Webern, Zappa, and all the great masters of Western Classical Music.
-I have also studied the music of India, and have been a part of two performance groups with mostly musicians from India.
+I have studied the development of composition and the the origins of music at an academic level, including contrapuntal music, Bach, Beethoven, Schubert, Schoenberg, Webern, and all the great masters of Western Classical Music.
+I have also studied the music of India, and have been a part of two performance groups playing Indian music, comprised mostly of musicians from India.